 Early Years Development Programme

-Get the resources, tools and support you need to welcome a child with Down syndrome into your early years setting and promote an inclusive learning environment for all.
+12 months' access to the training, resources and ongoing support to enable a child with Down syndrome to flourish in your early years setting and promote an inclusive learning environment for all.

-Down Syndrome UK’s Early Years Development Programme is a flexible, online training course developed by Dr Becky Baxter and Sarah Holton.
-Designed for SENCOs, portage, early years teachers and nursery managers, the programme equips staff with the confidence, knowledge and tools to effectively support children with Down syndrome.
+Down Syndrome UK’s Early Years Development Programme is a 12 month flexible, online programme created and delivered by experts in working with children with Down syndrome.
+Designed for SENCOs, portage, early years teachers and nursery managers, the programme equips staff with training, resources and ongoing support to effectively support children with Down syndrome.
 Ongoing support and a full year’s access to the programme which includes downloadable practical guidance that fits around your schedule and promotes development in your child.

 With funding from...